Balloon and the Environment and Recycling

 1. about rubber balloons

-Just as maple syrup is made from the sap of maple trees, rubber balloons are made from the natural sap collected from rubber trees.
+Just as maple syrup is made from the sap of maple trees, rubber balloons are made from the natural sap of rubber trees.

-Because the balloons we use are made of natural materials, U.S. studies have confirmed that they biodegrade at the same rate as oak leaves under similar conditions.
+Because the balloons we use are made from natural materials, U.S. studies have confirmed that they biodegrade at the same rate as oak leaves under similar conditions.

-In Japan, a similar third-party verification has also been conducted, and the results of a "biodegradation test under controlled aerobic composting conditions" commissioned by the Chemicals Evaluation and Research Institute, Inc. verified that the product biodegrades according to the definition of biodegradability set by the Japan Bio-Plastics Association.
+In Japan, a third-party organization has conducted a biodegradation test under controlled aerobic composting conditions commissioned by the Chemicals Evaluation and Research Institute of Japan, and the results verified that the product biodegrades according to the definition of biodegradability set by the Japan BioPlastics Association.

-Although rubber balloons are a natural material and return to nature through biodegradation, many municipalities separate them as combustible garbage like fallen leaves.
-For details, please contact your local government office.
+Although rubber balloons are a natural material and return to nature through biodegradation, many municipalities separate them as combustible waste like fallen leaves.
+Please contact your local government for details.

-In recent years, as the current status and degradation of tropical natural forests accelerates, rubber trees, the source of rubber balloons, are being managed as an important resource and play a role in environmental conservation.
+As the decline and degradation of tropical natural forests has accelerated in recent years, rubber trees, the source of rubber balloons, are being managed as an important resource and play a role in environmental conservation.

 Rubber plantations have been found to have higher biomass and relatively higher carbon fixation capacity when compared to farmland and grassland.